DaNuker96/Terraform-Stack-VPC/README/README.txt

 4. terraform validate (validates the code)
 5. terraform plan (shows a preview of changes)
-6. terraform apply (runs the code and applies changes)
-7. Open website using public ipv4 dns address or public ipv4 address
+6. terraform apply (runs the code and applies changes) 7.Open website using public ipv4 dns address or public ipv4 address

 Features